linzhiqiu/continual-learning/README.md

 Once you find a list of engineered prompts for different visual concepts, you may retrieve images for all the prompts at once with [prepare_concepts.py](prepare_concepts.py).
 Before doing so, you should input the prompts to a json file as well as specifying all parameters for collecting the dataset.
 One such example is [clear_10_config.json](clear_10_config.json), and here is an explanation for all the configurations:
 ```
 {
-    "NAME" : "CLEAR10-TEST", # Name your own dataset
+    # Name your own dataset
+    "NAME" : "CLEAR10-TEST",

-    "PREFIX" : "", # A prefix to all visual concepts, such as "a photo of"
+    # A prefix to all visual concepts, such as "a photo of"
+    "PREFIX" : "",

-    "ALLOW_OVERLAP" : 0, # If set to 0, images appear in multiple categories will be removed.
+    # If set to 0, images appear in multiple categories will be removed.
 Otherwise, keep all top-scoring images retrieved per concept.
+    "ALLOW_OVERLAP" : 0,

-    "BUCKET_DICT_PATH" : "/scratch/zhiqiu/yfcc100m_all_new_sep_21/images_minbyte_10_valid_uploaded_date_minedge_120_maxratio_2.0/bucket_11.json", # The path to the bucket_dict created by prepare_dataset.py
+    # The path to the bucket_dict created by prepare_dataset.py
+    "BUCKET_DICT_PATH" : "/scratch/zhiqiu/yfcc100m_all_new_sep_21/images_minbyte_10_valid_uploaded_date_minedge_120_maxratio_2.0/bucket_11.json",

-    "CLIP_MODEL" : "RN101", # The pre-trained model used when extracting CLIP features
+    # The pre-trained model used when extracting CLIP features
+    "CLIP_MODEL" : "RN101",

-    "NUM_OF_IMAGES_PER_CLASS_PER_BUCKET" : 600, # The number of images to retrieve per class per bucket
+    # The number of images to retrieve per class per bucket
+    "NUM_OF_IMAGES_PER_CLASS_PER_BUCKET" : 600,

-    "NUM_OF_IMAGES_PER_CLASS_PER_BUCKET_TO_QUERY" : 16000, # The number of images to query (this number must be larger than the above).
+    # The number of images to query (this number must be larger than the above)
+    "NUM_OF_IMAGES_PER_CLASS_PER_BUCKET_TO_QUERY" : 16000,

-    "BACKGROUND" : 1, # If set to 1, add an additional background class consisting of negative samples collected per concept.
+    # If set to 1, add an additional background class consisting of negative samples collected per concept.
 If set to 0, then no background class will be collected.
+    "BACKGROUND" : 1,

-    "NEGATIVE_RATIO" : 0.1, # The ratio of negative samples per class to keep
+    # The ratio of negative samples retrieved per class to keep
+    "NEGATIVE_RATIO" : 0.1,

-    "SAVE_PATH" : "/data3/zhiqiul/clear_datasets", # The images will be saved at this folder.
+    # The images will be saved at this folder.
+    "SAVE_PATH" : "/data3/zhiqiul/clear_datasets",

-    "GROUP" : # A group of prompts for each visual concept
+    # A group of prompts for each visual concept
+    "GROUP" :
     [
         "laptop",
         "camera",